unifi-utilities/unifios-utilities/on-boot-script/README.md

     unifi-os shell
     ```

-2. Download [udm-boot_1.0.1-1_all.deb](packages/udm-boot_1.0.1-1_all.deb) and install it and go back to the UDM
+2. Download [udm-boot_1.0.2_all.deb](packages/udm-boot_1.0.2_all.deb) and install it and go back to the UDM

     ```bash
-    curl -L https://raw.githubusercontent.com/boostchicken/udm-utilities/master/on-boot-script/packages/udm-boot_1.0.1-1_all.deb -o udm-boot_1.0.1-1_all.deb
+    curl -L https://raw.githubusercontent.com/boostchicken/udm-utilities/master/on-boot-script/packages/udm-boot_1.0.2_all.deb -o udm-boot_1.0.2_all.deb
-    dpkg -i udm-boot_1.0.1-1_all.deb
+    dpkg -i udm-boot_1.0.2_all.deb
     exit
     ```

-3. Copy any shell scripts you want to run to /mnt/data/on_boot.d on your UDM (not the unifi-os shell)and make sure they are executable and have the correct shebang (#!/bin/sh)
+3. Copy any shell scripts you want to run to /mnt/data/on_boot.d on your UDM (not the unifi-os shell) and make sure they are executable and have the correct shebang (#!/bin/sh)

     Examples:
     * Start a DNS Container [10-dns.sh](../dns-common/on_boot.d/10-dns.sh)
     * Start wpa_supplicant [on_boot.d/10-wpa_supplicant.sh](examples/udm-files/on_boot.d/10-wpa_supplicant.sh)

 ## Version History

+### 1.0.2

+* Some build improvements and more clean installation

 ### 1.0.1